IN THE CHARTS

 BIOGRAPHY

-Now, they’re and ready to bring their fiery folk further out into the world.
+Now, they're ready to bring their fiery folk further out into the world.

 They've picked up critical acclaim along the way.

-“Pane mind põlema / Light my fire” was used us soundtrack in USA TV series “Seal Team” in 2017.
+"Pane mind põlema / Light my fire" was used as a soundtrack in the USA TV series "Seal Team" in 2017.

 They've proven time and again that they can get any audience in a festive mood.